 A shot list has a secondary bonus of ensuring that the couple knows exactly what to expect from you and won’t toss something unplanned onto your back.
 A shot list can act as insurance for the photographer.

-Thirdly, a shot list opens up communication between the photographer and the client so that both are able to equally express their needs!
+Thirdly, a shot list opens communication between the photographer and the client so that both can equally express their needs!

 14. Don’t Forget the Details!